-a) On March 31 and December 13, 2013, the Company and SJ Holding, as borrowers, entered into agreements to amend the third amended and restated credit agreement dated November 21, 2012.
-The amended agreement makes available a committed revolving credit facility in the amount of \$400,000 (previously \$350,000), to be used for working capital and general corporate purposes.
-The \$400,000 committed revolving credit facility was also extended by a year making the facility available for a five-year term by a syndicate of lenders to the Company and SJ Holding, maturing December 13, 2018.
+a) On May 12, 2014, the Company and SJ Holding, as borrowers, entered into agreements to amend the third amended and restated credit agreement dated November 21, 2012.
+The amended agreement increases the committed revolving credit facility from \$400,000 to \$450,000 in order to partially finance the Boatright acquisition as well as provide funding for working capital.
+The \$450,000 committed revolving credit facility is made available to the Company and SJ Holding by a syndicate of lenders for a five-year term, maturing December 13, 2018.
 Borrowings may be obtained in the form of Canadian prime rate loans, bankers' acceptances ("BA"), U.S. base rate loans, LIBOR loans in U.S. dollars and letters of credit.
 The interest rate margin with respect to Canadian prime rate loans and U.S. base rate loans will range from 0.0% to 1.0% based on a pricing grid.
 The interest rate margin with respect to BA, LIBOR loans and fees for letters of credit will range from 1.0% to 2.0% based on a pricing grid.
-As at December 31, 2013, borrowings by Canadian entities denominated in U.S. dollars represented \$274,622 (US\$258,200), of which \$268,240 (US\$252,200) was designated as a hedge of net investment in foreign operations.
+As at December 31, 2014, borrowings by Canadian entities denominated in U.S. dollars represented \$291,417 (US\$251,200), which was entirely designated as a hedge of net investment in foreign operations.

 The Company enters into interest rate swap agreements in order to reduce the impact of fluctuating interest rates on its debt.
-The Company did not enter into any new agreements in 2013.
-Details of the outstanding interest rate swaps as at December 31, 2013 are provided in Note 19, Financial instruments.
+Details of the outstanding interest rate swaps as at December 31, 2014 are provided in Note 18, Financial instruments.

-As collateral for the committed revolving credit facility, the bank lenders hold a first ranking charge over all of the assets tangible and intangible, present and future, of the Company, SJ Holding and their material subsidiaries, with the exception of certain assets as outlined in the agreement.
+As collateral for the committed revolving credit facility, the bank lenders hold a first ranking charge over all of the assets tangible and intangible, present and future, of the Company, SJ Holding and their material subsidiaries, with the exception of the Fulton plant assets as outlined in the agreement.